jeffwidman/dotfiles/README.md

 Initially I tried entirely automating the entire install process, but quickly found it wasn't worth the maintenance.
-Starting from scratch happens so rarely for me that each time I was fiddling with the bootstrap scripts to work around a random issue (often due to a new version of OSX).
+Starting from scratch happens so rarely for me that each time I was fiddling with the bootstrap scripts to work around a random issue (often due to a new version of macOS).

 Instead, it's simpler to install stuff by hand, and manage only the configuration files (dotfiles) in this repo.

 ---

-## Install steps on a clean OSX machine
+## Install steps on a clean macOS machine

 1. Make hidden files/folder [visible in Finder](http://apple.stackexchange.com/questions/99213/is-it-possible-to-always-show-hidden-dotfiles-in-open-save-dialogs):